pyeve/cerberus/docs/validation-rules.rst

 type
 ----
-Data type allowed for the key value.
-Can be one of the following names:
+Tests whether the field value's type matches the specified type.
+That specification can either be a class or one of the following names given as
+string:

 .. list-table::
    :header-rows: 1